philippmossier/redux-robots/README.md

 * 5 Step Redux Concept: Action -> Middleware -> Reducer -> Store -> Make changes.
 * Using the Redux-logger npm package for perfect readability what happens step by step.
 * Using an error boundary component.
-* Refactor your src folders after you have finished the app, for better readability.
+* Refactor your src folders after you have finished the app, for better readability